eric-downes/claude_sync/README.md

 ## How It Works

 1. **Browser Automation**: Uses Playwright to control Chrome via DevTools Protocol
+2. **Cookie Handling**: Automatically detects and accepts GDPR/cookie consent notices
-2. **Project Discovery**: Navigates to Claude.ai projects page and clicks "View All" to load all projects
+3. **Project Discovery**: Navigates to Claude.ai projects page and clicks "View All" to load all projects
-3. **Content Extraction**: For each project:
+4. **Content Extraction**: For each project:
    - Navigates to the project page
    - Extracts list of knowledge files
-   - Clicks on each file to open the modal
+   - Uses context manager to safely open/close file modals
    - Extracts the file content from the modal
    - Saves to local storage
+5. **Modal Management**:
+   - Context manager ensures modals are always closed
+   - Force cleanup runs between projects
+   - Periodic cleanup every 5 files within a project
+   - Aggressive modal removal if stuck states detected
-4. **Progress Tracking**: Provides real-time updates on sync progress
+6. **Progress Tracking**: Provides real-time updates on sync progress
+7. **Error Handling**:
+   - Normal mode: Continues on errors and reports them at the end
+   - Strict mode: Stops on first error and generates detailed failure report

 ## Architecture